markjayson13/IPEDS_Paneling/README.md

 ---

 ## Troubleshooting / FAQ
 - **OPEID merges?** Don’t aggregate on OPEID without a vetted crosswalk.
-See Robert Kelchen’s warning on OPEID pitfalls.
+See Robert Kelchen’s warning on OPEID pitfalls (Kelchen, *Beware OPEIDs and Super OPEIDs*, 2019).
 The harmonizer refuses `--scorecard-merge` unless you provide `--scorecard-crosswalk`.
 - **Mixed forms in Finance?** Check `form_conflicts.csv`; ensure each UNITID-year uses a single Finance form (F1A vs F2A vs F3A).
 - **Partial components (e.g., CST 2024)**?
 See `coverage_summary.csv` for per-year survey counts.